min2ha/ukwa-site/content/target/45521/index.en.md

   "start_date": "2016-09-22T10:00:00Z"
 }

-# pruart.com - The Home of Sculptural Watercolour

 Prue Bishop is a British artist born in Northumberland living in France.
 Her is well known for producing sculptural watercolours.